-201 Biocentrism
+204 Biocentrism

-202 The second theory of moral responsibility to the environment is biocentric.
-It is a life-203 centered theory, which states that all forms of life have an inherent right to exist.
-Biocentrism 204 is most commonly defined as the belief that all forms of life are equally valuable and humanity 205 is not the centre of existence.
-Biocentric positions generally advocates a focus on the well-206 being of all life in the consideration of ecological, political and economic issues.
-Animal rights 207 theorist contends that if the suffering of all beings is minimized, then the environmental 208 destruction will be appeased.
-They segregate living organisms into a hierarchy based upon 209 moral criterion such as sentience or a basal level intelligence (Singer, 1990).
+205 The second theory of moral responsibility to the environment is biocentric.
+It is a life-206 centered theory, which states that all forms of life have an inherent right to exist.
+Biocentrism 207 is most commonly defined as the belief that all forms of life are equally valuable and humanity 208 is not the centre of existence.
+Biocentric positions generally advocates a focus on the wellbeing of all life in the consideration of ecological, political and economic issues.
+Animal rights 209 210 theorist contends that if the suffering of all beings is minimized, then the environmental 211 destruction will be appeased.
+They segregate living organisms into a hierarchy based upon 212 moral criterion such as sentience or a basal level intelligence (Singer, 1990).

-210 Ecocentrism
+213 Ecocentrism

 The theory of ecocentricism is more holistic in its approach, typically building upon the interdependence of each organism, species, community and ecosystem.
 It often see that acts of destruction against a specie have a ripple effect; affecting other symbiotic species and thus the stability of the entire biological community and ecosystem.
-The environment is considered to be in a moral par with humans
+The environment is considered to be in a moral par with humans and disposing of wastes, are in large part responsible for pollution.
+This is not because any industry or company has adopted pollution as a corporate policy.
+When raw materials are processed, some waste is inevitable.
+It is usually not possible to completely control the dispersal of all by-products of a manufacturing process.
+The cost of controlling waste can be very important in determining a company's profit margins.

-- 216 - 217 Corporate Environmental Ethics
+220 Corporate Environmental Ethics